tetsushijp/AEP-Hands-on-Labs/labs/fsi/B2B Foundations/API Demo.md

 ![Demo](./images/api/7_updates.png)

-   a.
-Inlet ID in the POST URL.
+    * Inlet ID in the POST URL.
 You can find this from the UI under Sources > Accounts tab, clicking the ‘HTTP streaming connection’ record, and copying the ID at the end of the ‘Streaming endpoint’.

    ![Demo](./images/api/7a_endpoint.png)

-   b.
-Dataset ID from step 4.
+    * Dataset ID from step 4.

-   c.
-Schema ID URL from step 6.
+    * Schema ID URL from step 6.

-   d.
-Person details to match the record you want to ingest.
+    * Person details to match the record you want to ingest.

 8)	Send the ‘Call Data Inlet’ request.